remix-run/react-router/README.md

 ####Link
 A `<Link></Link>` component allows for the easy creation of HTML `<a href>`s pointing to named paths within the `<Routes>` tree.
 (Behind the scenes, each `Link` looks up values stored within a route store.)
-`Link` componentsc can detect if they are referring to the currently active path; if they are, they will append an `active` class to their class list.
+`Link` components can detect if they are referring to the currently active path; if they are, they will append an `active` class to their class list.

 A `Link` component takes the following props:

   * `to`: String.
 Looks up the path of a `Route` by its `name` prop.

-  * `query`: Object.
+  * `query`: Object hash.
 A key/value list of queryparams to append to the generated link.

-  * `className`: String, defaults to ''.
+  * `className`: String, defaults to `''`.
 The class of the generated anchor component that will be rendered.

 Note that **additional** props can be provided to the `Link` component as well.
 Each of these `props` will be used to fill in variable `Route` params.
 For example, if a `Link` is pointing to a path that accepts a `:userId` param, the `Link` can